plone/ploneorg.admin/services.rst

    :width: 100 %
    :alt: Diagram of services powering plone.org and their interconnections

-   Diagram of services powering plone.org and their interconnections (validated on 16th of March, 2012)
+   Diagram of services powering plone.org and their interconnections (validated on 2012-03-20)

 Development
 ~~~~~~~~~~~